dgraph-io/dgraph-docs/content/dgraph_overview.md

 the flexibility and performance of a horizontally-scalable and distributed GraphQL database with a graph backend, so you don’t need to configure and manage VMs, servers, firewalls, and HTTP endpoints to power your modern apps and websites.
+Slash GraphQL runs on a shared cluster so we can offer it at a low price.

 To learn more about Slash GraphQL, see [Slash GraphQL Overview](https://dgraph.io/learn/courses/resources/overviews-and-glossary/overview/slash-overview/).

-Dgraph Cloud extends Slash GraphQL to meet the needs of enterprise customers with dedicated instances, high availability, and the choice of running in your own cloud VPC.
+Dgraph Cloud extends the capabilities of Slash GraphQL to meet the heavy workloads and other needs of enterprise customers.
+With Dgraph Cloud, you get dedicated clusters, high availability, and the choice of running in your own virtual private cloud (VPC).
+You can also run Dgraph Cloud in a bring your own Kubernetes (BYOK) environment.

 ## Glossary of Dgraph and GraphQL terms